Infinidat/infi.projector/README.md

     projector devenv pack

-Based on the plaform you're running on, this command will generate a package under the `parts` directory:
+Based on the platform you're running on, this command will generate a package under the `parts` directory:

 * MSI on Windows platform, arhicture matches the OS (x86 for 32bit, x64 for 64bit)
 * DEB on ubuntu